Cynar Negroni

 Two Cynar Negroni cocktails with lemon wheel garnish, served with bruschetta

-Italian amaros, or bitters, hold a special place in the world of cocktails.
-They add class and complexity and come with a sense of mystery and intrigue.
+Italian amari, or bitters, add class, complexity and intrigue.
 Their exact formulas are held under lock and key and passed down like family heirlooms.
-The Cynar Negroni is a testament to this legacy, and it might just be the most intriguing amaro of them all.
+And Cynar might just be the most intriguing amaro of them all.

-First made in 1952, the rich brown elixir is a blend of 13 herbs and spices, which include artichoke leaves.
-It’s bittersweet and rich in earthy character, with notes of caramel and toffee and a strong herbal finish.
+First made in 1952, the rich brown elixir is a blend of 13 herbs and spices, including artichoke leaves.
 When paired with the zest of gin and the sweet, spicy character of sweet vermouth, a special Negroni is born.
-It’s smooth and inviting, leaving you with a lingering aftertaste that is mysteriously pleasant and utterly unique.
+It’s smooth and inviting, leaving you with a lingering aftertaste that’s pleasant and utterly unique.

 QUICK TIPS